Are you new to golf?

 Be sure to check out the Driving Range for Beginners guide to help you improve with your new clubs.

-Below we'll take a look at the four best beginner golf sets.
+Below we'll take a look at a few of the best beginner golf sets.
 However, if you're interested in building your own set, scroll to the bottom of the page and have a look at my advice for individual club selection.
+It's not really that difficult, I promise.

 Don't I need more than 10 clubs to play golf?

 Beginner sets come with between 9 and 12 clubs but the most important clubs for an absolute beginner are the hybrid, the 7 iron, pitching wedge and the putter.
-Learn to hit those ones first and golf will come easy.
+Learn to hit those ones first and golf will come easy as you start to build you game from the ground up.

 Perfect selection of easiest to hit clubs for any beginner

-The Wilson XD set is a ten piece set with great club selections for a new player.
+The Profile set is a ten piece set with great club selections for a new player.
+They come in a longer version as well if you're over 6 foot 2 inches tall.

 The forgiving driver is 460 cc but be aware the loft is only 10.5° and can be more difficult to get in the air as a new golfer.
 The more loft we can get on a driver, the better so keep that in mind when contemplating the XD set.